site search by freefind |

 “For I have not shunned to declare unto you all the counsel of God.”
 Acts 20:27

-Balance is something that is hard to find in life.
-When we look at the various aspects of Christian life it is easy to pick what we like and downplay or ignore the rest.
-There is Bible reading, memorization, praise and worship, prayer, Bible study, church attendance, etc. And within each category there are many subdivisions.
-For example, in Bible study it is entirely possible to study one or two high interest topics and ignore the rest.
+Balance is hard to find in life.
+When we look at the various aspects of Christian life, it is easy to pick what we like and downplay or ignore the rest.
+There is Bible reading, memorization, praise and worship, prayer, Bible study, church attendance, etc. Within each category, there are many subdivisions.
+For example, it is possible to study one or two high-interest topics in Bible study and ignore the rest.

-Yet, if we are going to grow healthy and mature, we need to maintain not only a equilibrium in the main categories, but also in the subjects within categories.
+Yet, if we are going to grow healthy and mature, we need to maintain an equilibrium in the main categories and the subjects within categories.
 The task can seem overwhelming and depressing.
 We can be tempted to give up before we even begin.
 Satan would love for us not to begin at all.
-If he can’t have that, he will try to get us over balanced and into extreme in an area.
-Any truth taken to extreme tends to become error.
+If he can’t have that, he will try to get us overbalanced and extreme in an area.
+Any truth taken to the extreme tends to become an error.
 There must be a faithful steadiness on both sides.
 For example, the love of God is compared with the justice of God.
 The Second Coming of Christ must be looked at with righteous living right now.

 And so we come to a word that is not appreciated in today’s society: self-discipline.
-There are parts of the Christian life we probably really enjoy and there are parts we find dull.
-Some people really enjoy prayer, but may find Bible study - unless it’s on the topic of prayer - to be dry.
-Others really like to study the Bible, but may find they don’t have the time for praise and worship [or they may find they only want to study the Bible on a few topics and ignore everything else].
+There are parts of the Christian life we probably really enjoy and parts we find dull.
+Some people really enjoy prayer but may find Bible study - unless it’s on the topic of prayer - to be dry.
+Others really like to study the Bible but may find they don’t have the time for praise and worship [or they may find they only want to study the Bible on a few topics and ignore everything else].